OhoodH/Update-SWIFT-Project-/README.md

 ## Signal to Interference & Noise Ratio (SINR)
  The best ratio when it is between
   5-19 dB
+  # How to run the code
+To try the code, you can open Matlab and paste it into the editor window, then press the "Run" button or type Ctrl+Enter to execute it.

   # BlockChain
-  #How to run the code
   It is to protect data sent from CubeSats to the ground station, with a special focus on detecting oil spills in the oceans.
 We use blockchain technology to store decentralized and tamper-resistant data. we use also in blockchain :